TheLarkInn/artsy-webpack-tour/README.md

 I will likely not keep this up to date with every change in master on webpack/webpack.
 Rather, the purpose is to teach how to read and view the flow of the compilation lifecycle through webpack.

 ## Text Transcripts
 To make this searchable, the text of each image has been transcribed into the "transcripts" section.
 The title of each transcript anchors to the respective image.
+The transcripts are not made to be read through (as they are useless without context), rather they provide a tool to search out a specific section based on the commentary.

 ### Help Wanted ❤😍💕❤😍💕❤😍💕❤😍💕❤😍